katherinejlu/ece3400/lab3.md

 ```

 The 2 bit Arduino output "data" then had to be transmitted to the FPGA.
 Since the Arduino outputs at 5v and the FPGA handles 3.3v, we implemented a simply voltage divider to pull down the voltage.

+## Acoustic Team
+Michael, TJ, and Frannie

+Materials used:

+- FPGA DEO-Nano
+- 8-bit R2R DAC
+- Stereo phone jack socket
+- Lab speaker

+The goal of the Acoustic Team was to generate a short tune from the FPGA to be played over a speaker.
+This tune will be played when the robot finishes mapping the maze.

+#Generating a square wave